KrutikaMalli/Microsoft-Excel-dashboard-projects/README.md

-# Microsoft Power BI projects
+# Microsoft Power BI: Vrinda Store Sales 2022 Dataset
 Project based on Microsoft Power BI to visualize the data.
 <hr></hr>

-This dataset is about Vrinda Store Annual report 2022, it involved data cleaning, processing, analysis and dashboard creation in Microsoft Excel.
+This dataset is about Vrinda Store Annual sales report 2022, it involved data cleaning, processing, analysis and dashboard creation in Microsoft Excel.